 Working in academic libraries involves providing a service for the needs of a very specific group of users – students, academic staff and researchers.
 A university or college may have one main library with provision for all students on all degree courses, or various sites with smaller departmental libraries.
 In Oxford the situation is somewhat unique – in addition to the Bodleian library there are over a hundred college, departmental and other specialist libraries!

 The size of the library you work in will influence the number of staff there are and also the type of work they do.
 A small departmental or college library, like those in Oxford, may have just one senior qualified librarian and two or three library assistants, so you might be involved in many different aspects of the library’s running and deal with only a small group of regular readers.
-In larger libraries, the roles will be more specialised and staff tend to work within departments – interlibrary loans, technical services (i.e. cataloguing, processing etc), enquiry services and subject teams.
+In larger libraries, the roles will be more specialised and staff tend to work within departments – interlibrary loans, technical services (i.e. cataloguing, processing etc), reader services and subject teams.
 Subject librarians, or Subject Consultants, are responsible for acquisitions within a particular degree subject.
 They liaise with the relevant department or faculty so that the library keeps its stock up-to-date with changing reading lists, and the latest books and journals published in that field.
 With such a specific readership, a key aspect of academic libraries is user education.
-This may involve giving tours of the library,or carrying out marketing to make students aware of the range of the library’s resources, and producing guides explaining how to make the best use of them.
+This may involve giving induction tours of the library, carrying out marketing to make students aware of the range of the library’s resources, and producing guides explaining how to make the best use of them.

 Dropping out of University after only a term is not an auspicious start to any career but in fact led me, on the rebound, to apply for a post as Library Assistant at Bath University and ultimately to find a satisfying vocation.